fossi-foundation/fossi-foundation.github.io/riscv-munich.md

 *The event is free to attend, but please [register here](https://goo.gl/forms/WHhJnlvftof3riXn2)*

 ### RISC-V: Instruction Sets Want to Be Free
-*Krste Asanovic, University of California, Berkeley*
+*Krste Asanović, University of California, Berkeley*

 The free and open RISC-V ISA has seen recent uptake around the world.
 This talk will cover the technical features of the RISC-V ISA